jaredm4/helm-sandbox/README.md

 brew install kubernetes-cli kubernetes-helm brew cask install minikube

-# Turn on the things (repeat this for every new shell, or add to your bash profile)
+# Turn on the things
 minikube start --vm-driver=hyperkit

+# Point your Docker cli to VM  (repeat this for every new shell, or add to your bash profile)
 eval $(minikube docker-env)

 # Install Helm